Text Link

 But BMI isn’t actually an accurate indicator of health.
 It is simply a person’s weight-to-height ratio.
 It doesn’t take any other factors into account, such as muscularity, biological and environmental influences, bone density, and beyond.
 For example, someone with a lot of muscle mass may have a BMI that falls in the “obese” range.

 Generally speaking, proponents of BMI claim that a high BMI will lead to disease, negative health risks, and even premature death.
-But research has shown that BMI alone is a poor measurement of health and mortality.
-In fact, the exact opposite is true.
+However, research has shown that BMI alone is a poor measurement of health and mortality.
+The exact opposite is true.

 Over 47% of U.S. adults who fall into the “overweight” range for BMI are healthy.

 Besides BMI being inaccurate and stigmatizing, BMI also has racist origins.
-Created by Adolphe Quetelet during the 19th century, BMI was never intended to be a measurement of obesity or health—rather, his intention was to categorize people (though not exactly a noble pursuit itself).
+Created by Adolphe Quetelet during the 19th century, BMI was never intended to be a measurement of obesity or health.
+Instead, he intended to categorize people (though not exactly a noble pursuit itself).

 Quetelet’s legacy lives on and is practiced by many doctors today.
 BMI is still the gold standard for measuring weight and health in the medical world.